-Minocycline is an antibiotic that works by preventing bacteria from growing and spreading in the body.
-Minocycline also kills certain bacteria on the skin that can cause acne.
+Minocycline is an antibiotic that can kill certain bacteria on the skin that can cause acne.
+Side effects may include headache, dizziness, and fatigue.

 In this article, we discuss whether or not minocycline is an effective treatment for acne.
 We also look at other ways a person can look after their skin.